 - Jesse’s father was delighted to see an A on the report card.

-- Are there any other words in the English language with so many “s”s than Mississippi?
+- Are there any other words in the English language with so many “s”s as Mississippi?

-- Are there any other words in the English language with so many s’s than Mississippi?
+- Are there any other words in the English language with so many s’s as Mississippi?

 - I can never remember if “assistance” is spelled with an “a” or an “e.”
 My spell checker says it’s an “a.”